James Outman Player Props: Dodgers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 21st in the league with a collective 8.3 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 22nd in MLB.

-- The Royals' 5.18 team ERA ranks 28th across all league pitching staffs.
+- The Royals have a 5.22 team ERA that ranks 28th across all league pitching staffs.

-- The Royals rank 18th in baseball in home runs surrendered (94 total, 1.2 per game).
+- Royals pitchers combine to surrender 96 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Marsh makes his first start of the season for the Royals.
+- Lynch (1-3 with a 3.96 ERA and 24 strikeouts in 36 1/3 innings pitched) gets the start for the Royals, his seventh of the season.

 © 2023 Data Skrive.
 All rights reserved.